Protecting Remote Work Data From Cyber Threats

 A State of Remote Work 2019 survey published by OWL Labs based on respondents in the US, suggests that ‘54% of respondents work remotely at least once per month, 48% work remotely at least once per week, and 30% work remotely full-time’.
 The survey covered respondents across all levels of people like individual contributors, team managers, consultants, directors, VPs, and more.
 It also covered industries like Healthcare, Education, Retail, Financial Services, Manufacturing, Technology/Internet, Government, Hospitality, and more.

-Considering this scenario of last year, it is safe to assume that these numbers would have jumped by leaps and bounds owing to the COVID-19 situation.
+Considering the scenario of last year, it is safe to assume that these numbers would have jumped by leaps and bounds owing to the COVID-19 situation.
 And it would be the same across the globe, as governments are trying to curb the spread of the disease by minimizing the people to people contact.
 Workplaces with centralized air conditioning were a cause of major worry as chances of one person infecting many others were high.
 So, it appears as if remote work is here to stay and all challenges around it need to be addressed by the organizations, on priority.

 Almost all issues surrounding the remote work mode are about security.
 Within secure corporate environments, data is protected by means of necessary precautions put in place.
 So, there is not much onus on employees to worry about the security aspect.
 Since they will be working with company-issued laptops, that will have company authorized software that also includes security aspects, there is a sense of safety.
 This scenario changes drastically when the employees start working remotely, as they could be working from home or elsewhere.